-The Wheaton D.Min. program is open to students with an M.Div. or an M.A. in bible, theology, or a ministry-related field.
+The Wheaton D.Min. program is open to students with an M.Div. or an M.A. in Bible, theology, or a ministry-related field.

-Doctor of Ministry for M.Div Students
+Doctor of Ministry for Students with an M.Div. (or equivalent)

-36 credit hours
+32 credit hours

-Doctor of Ministry for M.A.
-Students
+Doctor of Ministry for Students with an M.A.

-48 credit hours
+44 credit hours

 Complete your degree in 3 - 5 years

 The Doctoral Project

 The degree program culminates with the doctoral project in which students will make a significant contribution to the practice of ministry.